-I write this essay not only from the perspective of Well-Being Exhibitions.
+I write this essay not only from the perspective of ‘Well Being’ Exhibitions and the idea that we work together to guide our visitors to become a ‘Well Being’.
 The observations are relevant to other genres of shows I have attended, from industrial trade shows to wedding fairs we observe an individual I name: UnderMiner.
-I ask you to consider the exhibition hall as a home, where we sometimes encounter a person who is determined to make family life difficult and uncomfortable.
+I ask you to consider the exhibition hall as a home, where we sometimes encounter a person who is determined to make family life (or is the word community?) difficult and uncomfortable.

 Fragmentation is destructive

 A destructive person damages the confidence of many people

 We find this individual in many avenues of life.
 Office complainer, a demeaning friend, criticising teenager, and the ‘know all’.
 All use similar phrases to enforce their viewpoint.
 Read examples of their negative comments: ’They could do more’ ‘I would have done this another way’ and ‘XYZ does it better.’
 Consider the sentiments carefully, because in truth the gripes indicate the UnderMiner’s real problem… It is within their minds, thoughts and persona.

 Lack of confidence, inadequate preparation, closed-minded thinking is the root cause of their complaint.
 Unsuccessful people are quick to cover their tracks, blaming others or finding fault are indicators of weakness.
 We should consider their worry is the ‘probability of failure.’
 By finding fault in working or living environments, the UnderMiner deflects personal responsibility.
 They are adept at making slight problems seem significant hurdles and suggesting their particular issue concerns everyone.